-The phrase “positive expected value,” or “+EV” for short, gets bandied about a lot in the sports betting community.
-If you’ve been betting frequently and consuming serious content (i.e., OddsShopper’s YouTube Channel) then you’ve probably heard the term.
-You might even have a general sense of what +EV means.
-Nevertheless, let’s get deeper into answering the what is +EV question.
+The phrase “positive expected value,” also called “+EV” for short, gets bandied about a lot in the sports betting space.
+If you’ve been betting frequently and consuming serious content (i.e. OddsShopper’s videos and articles), I’m sure you’ve come across the term.
+You might have a general sense of what +EV actually means.
+Nevertheless, if you have any questions about what positive expected value is or how to identify positive expected value, we at OddsShopper are here to help you understand — and help you find winning +EV bets!

 What is +EV?
 Positive Expected Value Explained

 Let’s say you want to bet on the Bears to cover as 3.5-point home underdogs versus the Packers.
 The book is offering dime lines of Bears +3.5 (-110) and Packers -3.5 (-110).
-Without getting into details of how the Vig is handled, just know that it means that sportsbooks are holding approximately 2.4% of the wagers on markets priced at -110/-110 (you can use OddsShopper’s Hold Percentage Calculator to find this number for any two-way betting market).
-So in the case of the Bears +3.5, you will need that bet to hit more than 52.4% of the time to have an edge.
-With 52.4% set as a breakeven point, if you think the Bears will cover more than 52.4% of the time, then the bet is +EV.
+Without getting into details of how the Vig is handled, just know that it means that sportsbooks are holding approximately 2.4% of the wagers on markets priced at -110/-110 (you can use OddsShopper’s hold calculator to find this number for any two-way betting market).

-Expected Value is Theoretical
+Expected Value is Theoretical | +EV Sports Betting

-You’ve probably already realized that figuring out your “edge,” or the percent chance of your bet hitting, is the critical component to +EV vetting.
+You’ve probably already realized that figuring out your “edge,” or the percent chance of your bet hitting, is the critical component to +EV betting.
 But how do you know the true chance of a bet coming through before a game has been played?
 The reality is that, in sports betting, you never will know anything for certain.

 The concept of EV got its start in formal statistics and investing and was later exported to card games like poker.
 All of these mediums are quite different from sports gambling.
 That is especially true for card games.
 Consider the percent chance of something happening in a poker game that uses a 52-card deck.
 Unlike investing or sports, the “world” of cards is bracketed to those 52 possibilities, including their various numbers and suits.
 The key is that the number of possibilities is set and never changes.
 Precise probabilities can be calculated, as can a precise Expected Value because you can specifically gather the likelihood of pulling something out of the deck.